-- 15. Update the archive .udl file to point to the correct database: - a) Open a Windows command prompt as an Administrator. - b) Navigate to the Windows SYSWOW64 folder. - c) Type the name of the archive .udl file; for example, MyIDarchive.udl, then press Enter. - This opens the Data Link Properties dialog, which allows you to change the data link file. - d) Set the properties to point to the server and database you created to store the audit information.
+- 2. On the MyID application server, update the audit archive.udl file to point to the correct database: - a.
+Open a Windows command prompt as an Administrator. - b.
+Navigate to the Windows System32 folder. - c.
+Type the name of the audit archive.udl file, then press Enter.